-Finding a counselor near you that is a good fit is a very personal decision.
-And I want you to be able to make a commitment to counseling and not feel financially stressed.
-So I want to be upfront about the cost of counseling, so you can make an informed decision on what’s best for you.
+Finding a counselor that is a good fit for your therapy needs is a personal decision.
+I want you to be able to make a commitment to counseling and not feel financially stressed.
+So I want to be upfront about the cost of counseling.
+My hope is that this helps you make an informed decision about your financial investment in yourself and your relationships.

 Rates for Counseling Services: